drand/drand-client/README.md

         // finally you can interact with multibeacon nodes by using the `MultiBeaconNode` class
         // prior to drand 1.4, each node could only follow and contribute to a single beacon chain
-        // - now nodes can contribute to many at once const multiBeaconNode = new MultiBeaconNode('https://api.drand.sh', options)
+        // - now nodes can contribute to many at once
+        // here you only need the base URL, and the chain hashes for each respective beacon chain
+        // will be filled in
+        const multiBeaconNode = new MultiBeaconNode('https://api.drand.sh', options)

         // you can monitor its health